box/box-typescript-sdk-gen/docs/memberships.md

 - groupMembershipId `string`
   - The ID of the group membership.
   - Used as `group_membership_id` in path `path` of the API call
+- headers `DeleteGroupMembershipByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `undefined`.

+A blank response is returned if the membership was successfully deleted.